ljmoser83/lex-foodscape/README.md

 -The shapefile will then be converted to a web optimized GeoJSON file using GDAL: ogr2ogr on the command line.
 The resulting GeoJSON will be projected in crs:84 (EPSG: 4326, WGS 84) for display in a web map.

 ### B. Medium for delivery
-A responsive website will be built around an interactive web map containing The food location data for Lexington, KY.
+A responsive website will be built around an interactive web map containing the food location data for Lexington, KY.
 The web map will be programmed using open source geospatial and responsive design libraries.
 The website content and design will be programmed using html5, CSS, and Javascript.
-The website will include a narrative section that will define critical concepts and terminology to ensure that the user is educated on teh jargon associated with foodscapes, food access, and food equity.
+The website will include a narrative section that will define critical concepts and terminology to ensure that the user is educated on the jargon associated with foodscapes, food access, and food equity.

 ### C. Application layout
 ![Website Design Sketch](https://github.com/ljmoser83/lex-foodscape/blob/master/images/lex-foodscape-concept.png)

 ### D. Thematic representation

--The "RFEI_cat" field will be used for visualization and and symbology during website user interaction.
+-The "RFEI_cat" field will be used for visualization and symbology during website user interaction.
 It will also be utilized for a statistical analysis to represent the exposure to healthy/unhealthy food choices in the selected foodscape area.

 -I am considering utilizing visualizations with kde plots that aggregate based on the definition of various foodscape phenomena (food swamp, desert, areas of healthy foods).